Academic regulations

 Most students have three opportunities to complete an assessment:

-• A retake (third attempt) in the following academic year.
-This will mean that you have to repeat the module and all assessments and pay a fee to retake the module.
+- A retake (third attempt) in the following academic year.
+This will mean that you have to repeat the module and the assessments you have failed.
+You will need to pay a fee to retake the module.
 Your module mark will be capped at the pass mark.
 You will not have a further resit.

 Some students at levels 3 and 4 may also have an in-year retrieval opportunity.
 Further information is available in the Student FAQs for In-Year Retrieval.